llm-jp/scripts/pretrain/scripts/fp8-behavior-check/README.md

 ## Scripts

+All scripts must be invoked from the root of the experiment directory.

 * `run_train.sh`: Runs cont'd training with several configurations
 * `run_convert.sh`: Runs model conversion to Hugging Face format
 * `run_eval.sh`: Runs llm-jp-eval 1.3.1 evaluation